Updated April 2022

-Most of us will be celebrating Holy Week and Pascha at home instead of at church this year.
-And if we focus on what we usually do, what we want to do, what we can’t do, it may feel like we’re not having Holy Week and Pascha at all.
+Some of us will once again be celebrating Holy Week and Pascha at home instead of at church this year.
+And if we focus on what we usually do, what we want to do, what we can’t do, it may once again feel like we’re not having Holy Week and Pascha at all.

 We can’t re-create our beautiful church services at home.
 We can’t replace the celebrations we’re missing.

-So we’re just going to have to focus on what we can do.
-We have to figure out how to celebrate Holy Week and Pascha differently this year.
-We can build on the foundations of our traditions, and create a once-in-a-lifetime (we hope!) experience that honors the somberness of Holy Week, and brings the joy of Pascha to our homes and families.
+So, once again, we’re just going to have to focus on what we can do.
+We have to remember what we did the past two years, and build on that to celebrate Holy Week and Pascha this year.
+We can create an experience that honors the somberness of Holy Week, and brings the joy of Pascha to our homes and families.

 Even if we’re not in Church, we can – we should – we must keep Holy Week and Pascha.